security-notes/infobyte-faraday-wiki/Installation-Docker-Community.md

 If you already tried Faraday and you are ready to use it for real we strongly recommend that you install it in your host OS.

-For Commercial versiones, please [follow our knowledge base article here](https://support.faradaysec.com/portal/kb/articles/docker)
+For Commercial versions, please [follow our knowledge base article here](https://support.faradaysec.com/portal/kb/articles/docker)

 ##### Starting up Faraday